danfuzz/one-true-awk/README.md

 One True Awk
 ============

-This repo serves as an archive of versions of Awk developed by the original Awk authors and most recently primarily maintained by Brian Kernighan.
-This includes the earliest published version through to the present day (as of this writing).
+This repo serves as an archive of versions of Awk developed by the original Awk authors &mdash; (in acronym order) Alfred V. Aho, Peter Weinberger, and Brian Kernighan &mdash; and most recently primarily maintained by Kernighan.
+These versions of Awk are sometimes referred to as "Bwk" as a tip o' the hat to the fact that Kernighan (whose middle initial is "W") has been the most active of the authors in developing this code.

+This archive includes the earliest widely published version through versions released quite recently (as of this writing).
 The [versions/](versions) directory has each version in a separate subdirectory.
 See that directory's [README](versions/README.md) file for details about the origin of each version.